ddrocks/protobuf-net-protobase/protobuf-net-protobase/README.md

 	public T Value { get; set; }
 }
 ```
-The field number provided in 'ProtoBaseInclude' must be unique in the dependency tree.
+The field number provided in 'ProtoBase' must be unique in the dependency tree.

 ### Prepare your RuntimeTypeModel